 Despite your best efforts, if your canine companion does manage to eat a banana peel or a whole banana, you should call your veterinarian.
 This should be the first step you take before doing anything else.
 They’ll likely ask you to keep your dog at home and monitor them for sickness.

-If you notice symptoms of any illness or stomach upset, you should phone your vet immediately.
+You should call your vet immediately if you notice any illness or stomach upset symptoms.
 If they vomit up some or all of the peel, take a photo of it to show your veterinarian.

 - Reduced or absent stools